Hungarian PM pushes for state bank, rebuffs foreign critics

 "The concerns of Hungary's European partners and friends, for example over the restricting of the constitutional court's competencies, must be taken seriously," a spokesman for German Chancellor Angela Merkel said.

-Orban's supporters say the accusations are part of a campaign led by foreign-owned businesses against Fidesz-backed initiatives such as taxes on banks and retailers and energy price cuts that have hit utilities' profits.
+Orban's supporters say the accusations are part of a campaign led by foreign-owned businesses against Fidesz-backed initiatives like taxes on banks and retailers and energy price cuts that have hit utilities' profits.

-Facing Europe's highest banking tax, an earlier scheme to reduce borrowers' foreign currency loan burdens, and higher non performing loans, foreign-owned banks have been some of the hardest hit.
+Orban, a father of five who made his name as a student activist under communism, defended his policies on Tuesday and said a decision to break ties with the International Monetary Fund last year was to prove that Hungary could act without outside help.

-Italian bank Intesa Sanpaolo said its Hungarian unit had lost 279 million euros in the fourth quarter.
+The forint dropped more than a percent following his comments, to 305.7 per euro, before recovering to 304.2.

 FRUSTRATION AT HOME